ros-agriculture/lawn_tractor/simulator.md

 # Simulator
 The objective of the simulator is that you can practice ROS in an appropriate environment and acquire the necessary skills to evolve into the physical product.
 There are several ways to implement it.
-Possibly the simplest is to use the docker creadi container for that purpose, although it may be demanding of recourse and that is why there are also other possibilities.
+Possibly the simplest is to use the docker created container for that purpose, although it may be resource demanding, so you may want to use the other options.

 ## Docker